InoxicoDev/ELK.Spike/README.md

 ## Before you can start...

+Make sure you have [docker](https://hub.docker.com/editions/community/docker-ce-desktop-windows) installed (with compose).

 Run the `setup_sources.ps1` script to make sure all the required applications are accessible to the docker images for build.
 This will download the OpenJDK from [https://github.com/ojdkbuild/ojdkbuild](https://github.com/ojdkbuild/ojdkbuild) for running Java on a windows platform as well as the ELK stack binaries.